mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - [wd:Q5968787](https://www.wikidata.org/wiki/Q5968787)
 - [wd:Q19874511](https://www.wikidata.org/wiki/Q19874511)

-Here is a simple Python program that uses Wikidata:
+Here is a simple Python program that uses Wikidata.
+In this example we make multiple SPARQL queries: first to find WikiData URIs for IBM, and then to find all **label** property values for each of these URIs:

 ```python
 ## Test client for Wikidata SPARQL endpoint